codex-academy/Node-Tutorial/NodeSetup.md

 Open a terminal window:

-* type `node` and press enter - you should now be in a Node JS console - you should get no errors.
+* type `node` and press enter - you should now be in a Node.JS console - you should get no errors.
 Use ctrl-C to get out of it
 * type `npm` you should see some information about npm on the console

 Now you are ready to use JavaScript from the command line.

-## Node JS Javascript from the command line
+## Node.JS JavaScript from the command line

-Let's create a simple JavaScript file and run it from the command line:
+Let's create a JavaScript file and run it from the command line:

 * Create a file called `hello.js`
 * Copy this text into the file: `console.log('hello world!');`